Skip to Content

 Due to the price of advertising in this prestigious spot, big brands tend to dominate.
 Such as Coca Cola, plus designer labels, tech giants, and fast food companies.
 In 2002, Yoko Ono paid to display the message, “Imagine all the people living life in peace,” referencing her husband John Lennon’s best-selling solo song from 1971.

-The statue of Eros on top of the Shaftesbury Memorial Fountain dates back to 1892, and can be found in the southeast of Piccadilly Circus.
-Expect to see lots of people hanging out here, as this is a popular London meeting point.
+The statue of Eros on top of the Shaftesbury Memorial Fountain dates back to 1892 and can be found in the southeast of Piccadilly Circus.
+Expect to see many people hanging out here, as this is a popular London meeting point.

 The famous statue depicts a winged archer, complete with his bow.
 Though widely known as Eros, this is actually Anteros, the Greek God of requited love, who avenged the broken-hearted victims of unrequited love.